GautamNair006/SDN-Miniproject/README.md

 # SDN Mininet – Orange Problem: Network Utilization Monitor

 ## Project Description
 This project demonstrates the design and implementation of a Software‑Defined Networking (SDN) solution using **Mininet** as the network emulator and the **Ryu controller** as the control plane.
-The custom Ryu application integrates three core functions:
+The custom Ryu application integrates core functions:
-- **Forwarding logic**: Learns MAC addresses and installs flow rules for efficient packet forwarding.
 - **Firewall rule**: Blocks traffic between specific hosts to enforce policies.
 - **Bandwidth monitoring**: Periodically polls OpenFlow switches for port statistics, calculates utilization in Mbps, and logs results.